 We will collect the items from the designated area.

-We will only take away items on the list from your online service request form and that you have paid for.
-Any extra items put out will not be taken.
+We will only take items which you listed and have paid for.
+Any extra items will not be taken.

-- be presented within the boundary of your property in the location you provided on the online service request form (Please note; collection staff will not enter homes, garden outbuildings, sheds or garages).
+- be presented within the boundary of your property, at the location indicated on your booking form.
+Collection staff will not enter homes, sheds, garden outbuildings or garages.

 - be free standing.